How to Register a Company in Singapore | Step-by-Step Guide | Company Formation Singapore

-Upon GST registration, businesses must charge GST at the prevailing rate.
+Upon GST registration, which will be done after the process company formation Singapore, businesses must charge GST at the prevailing rate.
 The GST that business charge and collect is known as output tax, which has to be paid to IRAS.
 GST incurred on business purchases/expenses (including import of goods) are known as input tax.
 Businesses can claim input tax if it satisfied the conditions for claiming.
 This credit mechanism ascertains that only the value added is taxed at each stage of a supply chain.

 A GST-registered business will be required to submit GST return to IRAS at the end of each prescribed accounting period.
 The business will report its output tax and input tax for that prescribed accounting period in the GST return.
 The difference between output tax and input tax is the net GST payable to or refundable from IRAS.